MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 Presumably, the SQL servers need to communicate with each other over SQL 1433.

-Configure the SQL pattern first, and then repeat this process with the remaining tiers.
+Configure the SQL pattern first and then repeat this process with the remaining tiers.

 #### Rule 1 - Allow traffic from Business tier VMs to Data tier Load Balancer (SQL 1433)